Succession will affect every business at some point. It is inevitable and yet so many business owners don't have adequate plans in place.

 Insurance can also be an important factor.
 In the event of sudden death or disablement, the remaining owners may buy the estate out.
 Insurance can help fund the purchase upon a forced exit, avoiding the need for the remaining partners to use their own capital.
 You need to consider the type of insurance and level of cover you require, also who holds the responsibility for paying the premiums, how to deal with shortfalls and surpluses, policy ownership issues and how you'll treat the termination of the policy.

-At Brentnalls SA, we have the knowledge and experience to help you plan and execute your succession plan.
-Our objective is to see you and your business thrive now and into the future.
+We have the knowledge, understanding and experience to help you plan and execute your succession plan.
+Most importantly, we want to see your business thrive now and into the future.
+Contact us for a discussion with one of our advisors.

 If you would like to print this information please click here for PDF format